 Oh hi, still eating mushrooms over here to the tune of two to three times a week.
 I am on a KICK!

-But what I really loved is the dish I created with them – Garlic Mushroom and Zucchini Pasta with Shrimp.
 Although we’ve gone from 80s to 50s in one day (sob!)
 I haven’t given up hope that spring is just around the corner, and this garden-fresh recipe is totally getting me ready for it.
 Simple, featuring lots of vegetables and herbs, and perfectly light.
-Hope you’ll give it a try!
+I can’t wait for you to try it.

-Pat the shrimp dry using a kitchen cloth or paper towels then season on both sides with garlic salt and pepper.
+Pat the shrimp dry using paper towels then season on both sides with garlic salt and pepper.

-Meanwhile, heat 1 Tablespoon extra virgin olive oil in a large skillet over medium-high heat then add the shrimp and saute until the shrimp are barely cooked through, about a minute on each side.
-As I mentioned, I used the Calphalon Contemporary Nonstick 12″ Fry Pan that is not only dishwasher-safe (yee.
-HAW!) but really versatile too.
-Since it has sloped sides it’s great for sauteing meats and vegetables but can also be used for making sauces.
+Meanwhile, heat 1 Tablespoon extra virgin olive oil in a large skillet over medium-high heat then add the shrimp and saute until cooked through, 1-2 minutes on each side.

 Transfer the shrimp to a plate then set aside.